Watch Our Story

 We complete our Hopland winery headquarters, a model of early sustainable design crafted from reclaimed materials and rammed earth found on site.
 In the following decade, we install a solar array on its roof and adjoining buildings made up of 4,300 panels—the largest such installation at a U.S. winery at the time.

 Wine & Spirits calls Fetzer one of America’s “Top Value Wineries,” highlighting our longstanding commitment to offering quality wines for everyday enjoyment.

 Our winery is certified for sustainable practices in the first year of the Certified California Sustainable Winegrowing program.
 We adhere to guidelines promoting sustainable winery practices day after day, harvest after harvest, and vintage after vintage.

 Building on decades of responsible practices, we become certified as a B Corp.
 B Corps are certified for being better for the environment, better for communities and better for workers.
-We like that this puts us in the company of admirable brands like Patagonia, Cabot Creamery and method.
+We are proud to be in the company of admirable brands like Patagonia, Ben & Jerry’s, Cabot Creamery and method.

 Our Fetzer collection of wines achieves its 20th Best Buy commendation in three years, continuing a trajectory of acclaim for these American classics.
 It all goes back to Barney’s original vision – what’s good for the Earth is good for the grape, and what’s good for the grape is good for the wine.

 We commemorate our 50th anniversary, while laying the foundation for the next 50 years of innovation, quality and leadership in sustainable viticulture and winemaking.
 Though we have much to celebrate, we’re already busy planning for our next chapter.
 After all, in some ways, it feels like